This is something that leaders have to do.

 Have those difficult conversations

-Difficult conversations are obviously always hard to have but when you think about it often when you have these difficult conversations something positive comes out of it.
-Real leaders can firstly initiate these types of discussions and structure them in a way that makes them worthwhile having.
+Difficult conversations are obviously always hard to have, but when you think about it often, something positive comes out when you have these difficult conversations.

 Understand your strengths and weaknesses